Mortgage For Self Employed Versus W-2 Borrowers

 - No debt to income ratio mortgage loan program

-- Jumbo mortgages down to 600 FICO credit scores
+- Jumbo mortgages down to 500 credit scores

-- Jumbo mortgages with 15% down payment and no tax returns/no income verification and just 24 months bank statements for self employed borrowers
+- Jumbo Loans with 10% down payment and no tax returns/no income verification

 - No income verification investment property loans and portfolio blanket lines of credit on investment properties